freedomtowin/dsc-complex-time-series-challenge/README.md

 Since T(t) is already created, this part of the blog will focus on S(t).

 Each generated sequence will be made into pairs of seasonable components and will have at least two components, two sinusoidal waves, i.e. β1sin(t/T) + β2cos(t/T).
 In fact, the sum of weighted cosine & sine terms for each dominant frequency in the signal can be thought of as a Fourier Series.
-By estimating the β values, the periodic seasonality present in the signal can be reconstructed.
+The difference is that the β valus will only be estimated for the most dominant frequenciesinstead of an infinite, or large number of periodic waves.

 * Fourier series formula